 For several years now, I have taken a much more simple approach to Christmas decorating.
 I use a lot of natural greenery, pine cones, dried citrus fruit, and handmade wreaths.

 In our home, Christmas gift giving is so simple because we focus on time and creating memories more than gifts.
-As a family we enjoy the parades, light displays, going to small shops that have Christmas open houses, and we even go to places like our local Bass Pro because they are completely decked out for the Christmas season.
+As a family we enjoy the parades, light displays, going to small shops who host Christmas open houses, and we even go to local places like Bass Pro because they are completely decked out for the Christmas season.

 In years past we have taken them to Silver Dollar City, purchased tickets to a show at Springfield Little Theatre and we usually take them out to dinner and movie one night.
-It seems like little things but Christmas is truly treasured and enjoyed in our home.
-We do stockings for each of our children and I focus on putting in items that are useful to their lives.
+Christmas is truly treasured and enjoyed in our home.
+We do stockings for each of our children and I focus on putting in items which are useful to their lives.

-I hope that this gives you a bit of insight into our Christmas season as a family.
+I hope this gives you a bit of insight into how to create a slow and simple Christmas season as a family.
 Christmas is so much more than what is under the tree or what is in the stocking.
 Someday, those items will be gone or forgotten but memories are one thing that will forever be treasured.
 What traditions do you celebrate as a family?